MicroEJ/Example-Standalone-Java-C-Interface/README.md

 Those examples are MicroEJ projects that can be directly imported from github.

 From a MicroEJ workspace :
-* File > Import > Git > Projects from Git
+* Select **File > Import > Git > Projects from Git** import wizard
+	* Click on "Next"
 * Select "Clone URI"
 	* Click on "Next"
 * Set the "URI" field to http://github.com/MicroEJ/Example-Java-SNI-ShieldedPlug.git
 	* Click on "Next"
 * Select the "master" branch
 	* Click on "Next"
 * Set up the destination directory
 	* Click on "Next"
 * Select "Import existing projects"
 	* Click on "Next"
 * Click on "Finish"

 ## Available examples

-Although MicroEJ lets you leverage Java in an embedded context, there are still some cases where your Java threads need to synchronize and exchange data with OS tasks written in C/C++.

 For tasks/threads synchronisation via function calls and callbacks, MicroEJ provides the SNI API.
-For data exchange issues between tasks/threads, MicroEJ provides a few options.
+For data exchange issues between tasks/threads, MicroEJ provides a few options :
 * Shielded Plug API (suitable for read/write accesses to structured data, with built-in wait/release synchronisation APIs)
 * Immortals API and SNI API (suitable for sharing access to raw data, but you need to provide your own synchronisation mechanism)

-The following examples illustrate how to use those APIs :
+The following examples, most of them based on the consumer/producer problem, illustrate how to use those APIs :
 * [Making synchronous C functions calls from Java](/CallingCFromJava) using SNI
 * [Producer Consumer problem with ShieldedPlug](/ProducerConsumerUsingShieldedPlug) using Shielded Plug API as the delivery mechanism
-* [Producer Consumer problem with SNI](/ProducerConsumerUsingSNIAndImmortals) using SNI and Immortals APIs to wrap the FreeRTOS native queue API as the delivery mechanism
+* [Producer Consumer problem with SNI and Immortals](/ProducerConsumerUsingSNIAndImmortals) using SNI and Immortals APIs to wrap the native FreeRTOS message queue API as the delivery mechanism

 ## API Selection Criterion

+* ShieldedPlug DB Access is forbidden in interrupt context !
+(How is this enforced ?
+Is it ?)
 * Need to share big memory area ?
 * Resource access contention ?
 * ...